 Hemp Seed Oil

 The trend is for hemp oil.
 Or rather, the therapeutic trend is to CBD oil and the recreational trend is to reside or dry flowers containing THC.
 However, these two molecules are not present in hemp oil.
 Before listing the benefits, let's distinguish between these three products.
 Industrial hemp is very often associated with recreational hemp, called cannabis, with relaxing and even hallucinogenic powers.
 But it is important to distinguish them.
 Indeed, it is the same botanical species but depending on the crop, the THC content varies.
 Tetrahydrocannabinol (THC) is an active molecule with psychotropic effects.
 High THC content hemp (around 5%), sought after for recreational use, is illegal while very low content hemp is legal in many countries.
 Norwegian law imposes a 0 rate and the controls on this subject are particularly strict.
-Industrial hemp is used in various fields such as textiles, food or cosmetics.
-Drugs such as THC have many negative effects on health: impaired memory, concentration, learning disabilities, coordination problems, reduced fertility, psychological disorders, … unlike hemp oil and CBD.
+Industrial hemp is used in various fields such as textiles, food, and cosmetics.
+Drugs such as THC have many negative effects on health: impaired memory, concentration, learning disabilities, coordination problems, reduced fertility, and psychological disorders, … unlike hemp oil and CBD.
 Do not confuse hemp oil and CBD oil either, which are very different.
 Both substances come from industrial hemp low in THC, however, the first is from the seeds of the plant while the second is from its flowers.
 Cannabidiol (CBD) has been the source of much scientific research and is now recognized for its beneficial effects on mental and physical well-being.
 Hemp oil is renowned both in cooking and in cosmetics for its richness in unsaturated fatty acids, omega 3 and 6.